huhucs/Counter-Stroke/README.md

 I usually update the config online immediately when i change something.

 ONLY DOWNLOAD THE CONFIG FROM THIS GITHUB ACCOUNT! huhucs TO MAKE SURE IT'S VIRUSFREE!

+You can always message me if there are some missing settings or other difficutltys with installing etc.